 Current Activities and Interests

-I am in the final stages of an applied science and technology grant awarded by NASA for the creation of a student-built robotic mining vehicle.
+(From 2020) I am in the final stages of an applied science and technology grant awarded by NASA for the creation of a student-built robotic mining vehicle.
 My documentary, The Domino Effect, is showing well in the New York City area as well as selling directly to community advocacy groups, libraries, and Sociology/Urban Planning Departments in Higher Education.
 My VR documentary series was also recently funded and will be complete in early 2019.

 Fifteen years ago, I found myself working within the entertainment industry in various roles.
 The work exposed me to an almost limitless amount of creative possibilities.
 Large budgets and access to new creative tools imbibed me with curiosity.
 It’s here where I learned that for some, media & technology could be a drug and I was addicted.
 The opportunities to become a “creative professional” were intoxicating, yet my work was unsatisfying.
 Storylines and clients shared the same homogenous view of our society, and it wasn’t long before I understood that the media I was creating was not meaningful or authentic in any shape, way or form.
 So I took with me a curiosity, love, and obsession with emerging technology and left that career, confident that there was something more.